 Some would say that it’s wrong to argue for Forth going forward.
 After all, it’s an old language, and was originally created for control of machinery in an era of sparse computational resources.
 As programs and systems grow ever-more complex, capable, and intelligent, such a language has outlived its usefulness.
 However, I must disagree.
 The future is not just about frameworks, big data, and augmented reality.
 It will be at least as important to build new, ad hoc, ‘micro’ systems rapidly and locally in a time of dizzying acceleration of technology.
 Creating, testing, and problem solving starting from first principles will always be valuable.

 Understanding the world requires thinking in new languages.
 Forth is to computer science what math is to physics.
-Computational thinking, syntonicity, learning-by-doing*, and good old human common sense are not headed for the dust bin of history any time soon.
+Computational thinking, syntonicity, scalability, learning-by-doing*, and good old human common sense are not headed for the dust bin of history any time soon.
 Here are some further thoughts on learning.